Sunereum-Labs/sunre-bond-simulator/README.md

 This allows the protocol to leverage highly liquid Web3 markets, emergent capital and smart contract technology, and provide a scalable solution for asset owners, insurance captives, reinsurance and mutuals alike.

 ## Simulator Structure and Features
-The simulator takes publically available historical weather, geography and physics data to simulate claims for any portfolio of solar farm assets across the mainland United States and Hawaii.
+The simulator takes publicly available historical weather, geography and physics data to simulate claims for any portfolio of solar farm assets across the mainland United States and Hawaii.
 These claims occur via single-variable weather triggers from a simulated data-oracle collecting data for each solar farm site.
 Perils covered currently include:
 - Wind/storm (payout to an insured asset when maximum daily wind speed >= 34 kt and < 50 kt)
 - Wildfire (payout when a wildfire crosses into the insured asset's county)
 - Hurricane (payout when >= 50 kt windspeeds of a hurricane overlaps with the insured asset)
-- Hail (payout when hail swath with maximum hail stone size >= 1.75 ins overaps with the insured asset)
+- Hail (payout when hail swath with maximum hail stone size >= 1.75 ins overlaps with the insured asset)

 The protocol defends it's solvency through structured pools of capital.
 These pools receive capital injections through premium and capital investment returns, and leakages through claims (when trigger conditions occur) and investment losses.
 Currently, there are two pools or _layers_ of capital.
 The first, layer 1 (L1), operates as a backstop or "last line of defence" in defending the solvency of the protocol.
-Comensurate with the protocol design, this fund is denominated in Ethereum, earns a staking yield and is subjected to (a historically marginal) slashing risk.
+Commensurate with the protocol design, this fund is denominated in Ethereum, earns a staking yield and is subjected to (a historically marginal) slashing risk.
 Layer 2 (L2), captive/insurance layer, directly interacts with insurance liabilities and pays claims to/receives premium directly from insured parties.
 L1 is USD denominated and invests capital in a combination of US treasury bonds and a S&P500 index fund.
 Effectively, L2 can thought of as a maximal loss reinsurance layer for L1, who's exposure is mediated by the amount of capital at risk (or maximal loss before insolvency) of L1.